cdp-trial-patterns/data-in-motion/02_kafka_iceberg.md

 5. Click on “Create New Draft” to open the ReadyFlow in the Designer
 6. Select the only available workspace and give your draft a name
-7. Click Create.
+7. Click "Create".
 You will be forwarded to the Designer
 8. Start a Test Session by either clicking on the _start a test session_ link in the banner or going to _Flow Options_ and selecting _Start_ in the Test Session section.
 9. In the Test Session creation wizard, select the latest NiFi version and click _Start Test Session_.
 Notice how the status at the top now says “Initializing Test Session”.